NVIDIA/NeMo/examples/slu/slurp/README.md

 ### Evaluation
-After trainng, we can evaluate the model by running `./scripts/eval_slurp.sh`, which will first perform checkpoint averaging and then run beam search with the averaged checkpoint on the test set.
+After trainng, we can evaluate the model by running the following script, which will first perform checkpoint averaging and then run beam search with the averaged checkpoint on the test set.
 ```bash
 DATA_DIR="./slurp_data"
 EXP_NAME="ssl_en_conformer_large_transformer_CosineAnneal_adamwlr3e-4x2e-4_wd0_dec3_d2048h8"